Brazil needs to hike returns to fix infrastructure: Macquarie

 Looking ahead to the 2014 World Cup and 2016 Olympics, Brazil announced it will auction dozens of infrastructure projects, which are usually seen as riskier than other investments and taking longer to yield returns.

+Government plans to increase the rate of return on railroad projects is unlikely to be enough for investors, Ramsay said.

+Bernardo Figueiredo, head of Brazil's infrastructure agency (APL), told Reuters the government will offer rates of return of between 7 percent and 7.5 percent on railway projects compared to 6.3 percent previously.

-That money is crucial for Brazil to rebound from two years of sub par economic growth, which prompted some investors to leave Brazil for Mexico, Latin America's number two economy.
+That money is crucial for Brazil to rebound from two years of sub-par economic growth, which prompted some investors to leave Brazil for Mexico, Latin America's No. 2 economy.
 After expanding only 0.9 percent in 2012, the Brazilian economy is expected to grow about 3 percent this year - far from the 4 percent average of the last decade.

 "The sense that I have is that the wave of sentiment in the market away from Brazil is overdone," Ramsey said.
 "My sense is that Brazil will come back in one way or another in the next year or two more strongly than ever."